 **Photo credit: The above portrait photograph was taken by photographer Leonora Saunders and forms part of the Athena Project celebrating influential women leaders **

-I am privileged and proud to work as a senior leader, lawyer and compliance professional for the world’s largest biotech company.
+My full time day job is working as a senior leader, lawyer and compliance professional for the world’s largest biotech company.

-I do this voluntary work across a number of diversity strands (for example gender, ethnicity and social background), regularly speaking out and spearheading change on this important issue at various fora and conferences (including the Law Society, in Parliament, at the BBC and 30% Club).
+I do this external work across a number of diversity strands (for example gender, ethnicity and social background), regularly speaking out and spearheading change on this important issue at various fora and conferences (including the Law Society, in Parliament, at the BBC and 30% Club).
 I write regularly about diversity and related issues.
-In addition, I provide free, inspirational talks to thousands of school children and University students annually as well as leadership mentoring & coaching to students and young professionals.
+In addition, I provide inspirational talks to thousands of school children and University students annually as well as leadership mentoring & coaching to students and young professionals.
 A solid, rounded education is of paramount importance and I have twice served as a school governor.
 I actively sponsor development opportunities for my mentees whenever I can.

 My mission is to level the playing field.